-- Are unable to find the ‘right’ marriage counsellor.
+- you’re unable to find the ‘right’ marriage counsellor.

 When Only 1/2 of the Marriage is Willing to Mend

-Let’s also be very clear on this: if your problems stem from money disputes, paying hundreds of dollars per hour to discuss them will feel at best ironic and at worst really, really unhelpful.
+Let’s also be very clear on this: if your problems stem from money disputes, paying hundreds of dollars per hour to discuss them will feel at best ironic and at worst counterproductive.
 Skimping on the cost of a counsellor ain’t gonna improve things either.